What is an Emergency Evacuation Lift?

 The design of an evacuation lift is critical, given the emergency operation it is used for:

-2. Fire-Protected Communication System.
-This ensures safe use of the lifts by the evacuation team.
+2. Fire-Protected Communication System – This guarantees safe use of the lifts by the evacuation team.
 The communication system should connect the lift car, the main fire service access level, and each landing floor refuge space.

-3. Fire Resistant Construction.
-The building design must adhere to fire resistance requirements for the lift shaft, lift machine room, lift landing areas, and evacuation refuges.
+3. Fire Resistant Construction – The building design should adhere to fire resistance requirements for the lift shaft, lift machine room, lift landing areas, and evacuation refuges.

-4. Secondary Power Supply.
-An emergency evacuation lift should be equipped with a secondary power supply derived from a separate substation or standby generator.
+4. Secondary Power Supply – An emergency evacuation lift should be equipped with a secondary power supply connected to a separate substation or standby generator.

 To speak to a Tower Lifts engineer about an emergency evacuation lift installation or to arrange a site visit to assess an existing passenger lift, call us today on 01525 601099.